dropbox/stone/docs/lang_ref.rst

     custom_annotation_type Noteworthy
         "Describes a field with noteworthy information"
         importance String = "low"
+            "The level of importance for this field (one of 'low', 'med', 'high')."

     annotation KindaNoteworthy = Noteworthy()
     annotation ReallyNoteworthy = Noteworthy(importance="high")